 The Trust will work with Clinical Commissioning Groups (CCGs) in developing booking and choice systems in line with NHS targets, as the preferred method of referral.
 Where appropriate, explicit referral guidelines will be agreed between services and those who make referrals.
-If a consultant/service deems that a referral is not suitable, it will be returned / rejected to the referrer with an explanation or changed to a more appropriate service for the needs of the patient.
+If a consultant/service deems that a referral is not suitable, it will be returned / rejected to the referrer with an explanation, management plan or redirected internally to a more appropriate service for the needs of the patient.

 Referrers should be encouraged to use 'open' rather than 'named' referrals which can be allocated to an appropriate Consultant with the shortest waiting time through the e-Referral electronic booking system, where applicable.
-Referrers should ensure that the patient's demographic details are up to date; particularly their contact telephone numbers, including a mobile number where applicable, and all relevant information is included in the referral letter (e.g. medical history, current medications).

-e-Referrals (previously Choose and Book) is the preferred method of referring a patient into the Trust.
-The NHS contract is working towards a fully established e-Referral system with effect from 1 October 2018, subject to the provisions of NHS e-Referral Guidance:
+Referrers should ensure that referrals are made in line with the principles outlined in the primary care responsibilities section e-Referral Service (previously Choose and Book) is the only method for a GP to refer a patient into the Trust; subject to the provisions of NHS e-Referral Guidance.

-The Provider need not accept (and will not be paid for any first outpatient attendance resulting from) referrals by GPs to Consultant-led acute outpatient Services made other than through the NHS e-Referral Service;
+The Provider will not accept (and will not be paid for any first outpatient attendance resulting from) referrals by GPs to Consultant-led acute outpatient Services made other than through the NHS e-Referral Service.